willowbk/willowbk.github.io/_talks/SSPAR_Presentation.md

 location: "Piscataway, NJ"
 ---

-This was a presentation given to the current Ph.D and Masters students at Rutgers University as part of a series of talks titled SSPAR (Student Seminars in Physics and Astronomy.)
-The presentation covered a biophysical / population genetics model designed for the careful investigation of the codon usage bias.
+This was a presentation given to the current Ph.D and Masters students at Rutgers University as part of a series of talks titled SSPAR (Student Seminars in Physics and Astronomy at Rutgers.)
+The presentation covered the early stages of a biophysical / population genetics model designed for the careful investigation of the codon usage bias.